 You can specify that costs can only be entered within defined dates.
 This also makes the estimate more strict.

-Every estimate cost has an optional start and finish date.
-There is an estimate setting to Hide estimate costs when out of date range, see Estimate costs settings at D.
+Each estimate cost has an optional start and finish date.
+They work with the estimate setting to Hide estimate costs when out of date range, see Estimate costs settings at D.

-If this setting is switched on the date is consulted when costs are entered.
-If the date is not between the start and finish date for the estimate cost, its option(s) will not be available to select at the Costs tab.
+If this setting is switched on, the estimate cost date is consulted when costs are entered.
+If the current date is not between the start and finish date for the estimate cost, its option(s) will not be available to select at the Costs tab.

 Note that the start and finish dates for the estimate itself (the goal) do not limit when the entire estimate is active.
 However, Case Manager does prevent you adding estimate costs with start/finish dates that are outside the start/finish dates for the estimate itself.

 Note that a case can have multiple estimates linked to it.
 Only one estimate should be active and policing costs at any one time, see Set the current estimate.